 Salute to the Old Guard

 Paris Coffee Shop, Benito’s Mexican Cuisine and King Tut Restaurant have fed folks in the neighborhood for decades.
 Paris gets the win for longest tenure –– the Smith family has run the restaurant on Magnolia and Hemphill since the early 70s.
-Spiral Diner, Fort Worth’s first (and only) solely vegan restaurant arrived on Magnolia in the early 2000s, and provides a soy- and gluten-free menu for diners with allergies.
+Spiral Diner, Fort Worth’s first solely vegan restaurant arrived on Magnolia in the early 2000s, and provides a soy- and gluten-free menu for diners with allergies.
 Spiral even offers a vegan beer and wine menu.

 PC: Big Kahuna Burger at Spiral Diner, Christina Bluford